core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 The authors sincerely thank {{{Michael Richardson}}}, {{{Jim Schaad}}}, and {{{Göran Selander}}} for their comments and feedback.

-The work on this document has been partly supported by VINNOVA and the Celtic-Next project CRITISEC; and by the H2020 project SIFIS-Home (Grant agreement 952652).
+This work was supported by the Sweden's Innovation Agency VINNOVA within the EUREKA CELTIC-NEXT projects CRITISEC and CYPRESS; and by the H2020 project SIFIS-Home (Grant agreement 952652).